The head of the Singapore Exchange Ltd

 The surge of merger activity has shone a spotlight on the role SGX's larger Asian rival, Hong Kong Exchange and Clearing Ltd <0388.HK>, will play in the consolidation.

-HKEx Chairman Ronald Arculli told the Reuters Summit in Hong Kong he was watching moves closer and would love to replicate IntercontinentalExchange's model of buying up businesses focused on commodities futures.
+HKEx Chairman Ronald Arculli told the Reuters Summit in Hong Kong he was watching moves closer and would love to replicate IntercontinentalExchange's

 If I could replicate the ICE model from the old international petroleum exchange, I would do it tomorrow, today, or now, Arculli said.